j-stach/baton-pass/README.md

 # baton-pass
  Plugin for NinjaTrader 8 to collect market data into local SQL database

- Sorry, not sure where the indenting errors in BatonPass.cs are coming from.

 Setup:
 1. Requires a SQLEXPRESS server instance.
 2. Run the scripts from BatonPass_DB or make a publish.xml with VS to setup the database. <br>